Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 31S-FA32 (black and blue) between the heater fan variable resistor and the heater fan switch, using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the 31S-FA32 (BLK/BLK) circuit between the heater blower variable resistor and the heater blower switch using the wiring diagrams.
+CHECK for proper system operation

-E13: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN VARIABLE RESISTOR AND THE HEATER FAN SWITCH
+E13: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN VARIABLE RESISTOR AND THE HEATER FAN SWITCH

 • Is the measured resistance less than 2 ohms?